Skip to main content

 Freeman Recovery Center offers hope to those battling sedative addiction in Nashville, Tennessee.
 With several strategically placed rehab facilities statewide, including in Nashville, we offer comprehensive addiction treatment programs.
 Our compassionate team is committed to guiding clients through every stage of their sobriety journey and creating an environment for healing and growth.

 At Freeman Recovery, we recognize the complexities of sedative addiction and the unique challenges it presents.
 That’s why we offer comprehensive sedative addiction treatment programs created for the needs of each client.
-From detoxification and withdrawal management to therapy, counseling, and aftercare, our programs are designed to treat the physical, emotional, and psychological needs of addiction recovery.
+From medical detoxification and withdrawal management to therapy, addiction counseling, and aftercare, our programs are designed to treat the physical, emotional, and psychological needs of addiction recovery.
 We believe in a holistic approach that empowers clients to reclaim control of their lives and build a foundation for lasting sobriety.

 If you or someone you know is struggling with sedative addiction, we encourage you to reach out to us today to learn more about the treatment programs we offer and take the first step toward a substance-free future.
 Contact us at Freeman Alcohol and Drug Addiction Center to inquire about our sedative addiction support programs, or call our team at (615) 645-3677 to discuss treatment options.